rumina23/Customer_Churn_Dashboard/README.md

 Retention vs churn: Most customers are retained, but churn is concentrated among high-usage customers and those interacting frequently with customer support.

-Customer tenure: Weak correlation with churn—both new and long-term customers may leave, highlighting the importance of continuous service quality.
+Customer tenure: Weak correlation with churn-both new and long-term customers may leave, highlighting the importance of continuous service quality.

 Support calls: Customers who churn make significantly more support calls, making it a key early warning indicator.